prof18/marcogomiero.com/content/posts/drafts/gitlab-pipeline-vpn.md

 draft: true
 ---

 Gitlab CI/CD offers the possibility to create a pipeline, which runs when something changes in the repository.
-A pipeline consist of one or more stages that run in order and in these stages, for example, it is possible to build the project, run the tests, create the artifacts, etc. For more information about Gitlab CI/CD, I suggest you look over the [documentation](https://docs.gitlab.com/ee/ci/).
+A pipeline consists of one or more stages that run in order and in these stages, for example, it is possible to build the project, run the tests, create the artifacts, etc. For more information about Gitlab CI/CD, I suggest you look over the [documentation](https://docs.gitlab.com/ee/ci/).

 These out-of-the-box solutions really simplify the work to be done to have a CI up and running.
 For example, this is the configuration file (a file called `.gitlab-ci.yml` placed at the repository’s root) needed for running all the tests of a Kotlin project.